rachjgriff/makersBnB/README.md

 >* Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
 >* Nights for which a space has already been booked should not be available for users to book that space.
 >* Until a user has confirmed a booking request, that space can still be booked for that night.

+### User Story 1: Create New Space

+As a space owner,
+So that I can hire out my space,
+I'd like to add a name, a short description and the price per night.
+I'd like to restrict availability to a single date range before publishing.

+### User Story 2: Listing Spaces Available for Rent

+As a space renter,
+So that I can see available spaces to rent,
+I'd like to search for available spaces by entering from and to dates.

+### User Story 3: Booking Request

+As a signed-up user,
+So that I can
+I'd like to

 ## PROJECT BACKLOG